jaybube/Altschool-3rdsemester-assesment1/README.md

 A Private Database Subnet (10.0.3.0/28) for databases.

-Routing: I set up an Internet Gateway and associated it with the Public Subnet via a route table, allowing public traffic to enter.
+* Routing: I set up an Internet Gateway and associated it with the Public Subnet via a route table, allowing public traffic to enter.
 The private subnets were configured with private route tables, ensuring they have no direct access to the internet.

-Security Groups: I created two security groups to act as virtual firewalls:
+* Security Groups: I created two security groups to act as virtual firewalls:

 cloudlaunch-app-sg to allow HTTP traffic within the VPC.

 cloudlaunch-db-sg to allow MySQL traffic only from the application security group, protecting the database.

-IAM Permissions: The cloudlaunch-user was given read-only permissions to view all the VPC components (VPC, subnets, route tables, etc.) to allow for monitoring without the ability to modify or delete them.
+* IAM Permissions: The cloudlaunch-user was given read-only permissions to view all the VPC components (VPC, subnets, route tables, etc.) to allow for monitoring without the ability to modify or delete them.

 S3 Static Site URL

 The live website can be accessed at:
 <br>

-[Insert S3 Bucket Website Endpoint Here]
+[yogi-s3-2025-site.s3-website-us-east-1.amazonaws.com]
 <br>
 (This URL is provided in the Terraform output after successful deployment.)

 IAM User Policy (Formatted JSON)

-The JSON policy document attached to the cloudlaunch-user is as follows:
+# The JSON policy document attached to the cloudlaunch-user is as follows:

-JSON
+`JSON
 {
   "Version": "2012-10-17",
   "Statement": [